hugobarzano/apigena/README.md

 git clone http://git.git
 ```

 Open generator environment docker based.
-Dockerfile is provide with all dependencies requires to
+Dockerfile is provided with all dependencies requires to
-generate and run Api-Rest services, so user requires Docker engine installed in his default operating system.
+generate and run Rest services, so user requires Docker engine installed in his default operating system.
 This docker image is available at [DockerHub](https://hub.docker.com/r/hugobarzano/dlps).
 You can start working
 executing: